Kraymer/F-dotfiles/README.md

 - **discoverability:** self-documented packages making the architecture easy to browse while staying compatible with `stow` symlinking mechanism

-## Install
+## Getting started

-1. clone the repository : `git clone https://github.com/F-dotfiles/F-dotfiles.git ~/ ; cd ~/F-dotfiles`
+1. (optional: run `f-dotfiles.py --init` to remove kraymer dotfiles from repository)
 1. setup `stow`, *inception style* : `stow -t ~ stow`
-1. install desired package via `stow <directory>` <sup id="a1">[1](#f1)</sup>

-When needed, special install instructions are present in package `README.md` file.

-## Example

-Real-life usage of F-dotfiles by its maintainer is available in [`kraymer` branch](https://github.com/Kraymer/F-dotfiles/tree/kraymer).
+Voila !
+Now that `stow` is properly configured you're ready to write your first package dotfiles and install it via `stow <directory>` command.

+Don't forget to keep your packages documented using `f-dotfiles.py --doc` command.

 ## Rules

 > *Walter -* That rules really tie the repo together, do they not?
 > *The Dude -* Fuckin A ! <sup id="a2">[2](#f2)</sup>

 ### Documentation <sup><sub>[`f-dotfiles.py`](https://github.com/Kraymer/)

 Dotfiles repositories are too often grimoire-like collection of ancient formulas, only usable by their original author.

 F-dotfiles avoid this pitfall by paying special attention to packages documentation : run `pre-commit install` to enable [`f-dotfiles.py`](https://github.com/F-dotfiles/F-dotfiles/blob/master/docgen.py) hook that ensures that packages `README.md` tree listings are automatically updated when commiting.
 Files descriptions that match the format `# <filename>: description` are extracted too and enrich the tree listing.

 Others instructions like install notes and requirements should be manually entered by editing the `README.md` files directly, and can live peacefully alongside auto-generated tree view content.

 ### Directories naming <sup><sub>[`.stow-global-ignore`](https://github.com/F-dotfiles/F-dotfiles/blob/master/stow/.stow-global-ignore#L7)